compmetagen/strainest/cwl/README.rst

 "strainest_est_output_dir_name" is the name of the output directory.

 Requirements:
-i) an installation of docker on the local machine;
+#. an installation of docker on the local machine;
-ii) a working internet connection;
+#. a working internet connection;

 The CWL implementation of the pipeline performs the following steps:
 i) alignment of metagenomic reads on the reference database suing bowtie2;